 Ms. Bullard has served as a director since December 2011 and has served as the Chair of the Compensation Committee since March 2010.
 She also serves as a member of the Compensation Committee.
-Ms. Bullard is the Chief Administrative Officer and Vice President of Human Resources with The Ken Blanchard Companies, an international leadership and management training company based in Escondido, California, which she joined in 1998.
+As of May 2020, Ms. Bullard is Chief of Staff to President at The Ken Blanchard Companies.
+She served as the Chief Administrative Officer and Vice President of Human Resources prior to her current position with the international leadership and management training company based in Escondido, California, which she joined in 1998.
 Prior to joining The Ken Blanchard Companies, Ms. Bullard served as the Director of Personnel Support Services and Director of Personnel Commission for the Poway Unified School District, a Public K-12 school district in North County San Diego, California.
 Previously, Ms. Bullard provided 18 years of service with the U.S. Navy as Director of Labor Relations and Deputy Officer for Equal Opportunity/Affirmative Action.
 From 1995 to 2008, Ms. Bullard served on the Board of Directors for Mission Federal Credit Union, and she is currently on the Board of Directors for the School for Integrated Academics and Technologies, a position she has held since 2005.
 Ms. Bullard holds a Juris Doctor and a Bachelor of Science of Law degree from Thomas Jefferson School of Law.
 Based on her extensive experience in human resources and personnel matters, the Nominating and Corporate Governance Committee determined that Ms. Bullard is qualified to serve on the Board of Directors.